gabrielioanpavel/HAMRadio-Telegram_Bot/README.md

 # Telegram Bot for POTA and SOTA information

 I created this mainly for HAM Radio operators YO3BEE and YO3DYL, but decided to create a repo for it.
-Its main features are POTA and SOTA spotting in the form of commands and auto-spotting for selected callsigns.
+Its main features are BOTA, POTA and SOTA spotting in the form of commands and auto-spotting for selected callsigns.

 ## Getting Started

 ### Dependencies

-* Ubuntu 22.04
 * Python 3
+* pip
 * All used Python modules are in requirements.txt

 ### Installing